eaden0438-coder/Hubble-Memory-Tension/README.md

 **Key Features:**
 * Algorithmic correlation between local mass density and the expansion rate.
 * Extraction of the Memory Tension Coefficient ($\mu$).
-* Statistical convergence demonstration via the Law of Large Numbers.# Hubble-Memory-Tension
+* Statistical convergence demonstration via the Law of Large Numbers.